basicallydan/dothething/readme.md

 # Do The Thing

-Do The Thing is an easy-to-configure server for handling webhooks, written in Python using the Flask framework.
+Do The Thing is an easy-to-configure server for handling GitHub webhooks, written in Python using the Flask framework.

 ## Install